 The introduction can be anywhere from a paragraph to a page, depending on the requirements and circumstances.
 Use this opportunity to introduce the main idea, provide any pertinent definitions, and briefly describe what will be covered.
 Above all else, the introduction must clearly state what readers are about to explore.
 Be sure to steer clear of any evidence of your opinion on the topic.

-Below, you'll find two sample introductions to help you brainstorm your own ideas:
+Below, you'll find two informative essay introduction examples to help you brainstorm your own ideas.

 When you woke up this morning, did you think today would be the day you save a life?
 In fact, it's quite easy to save a life and it only takes a little bit of your time.
 You don't even need to be a paramedic or firefighter.
 All you have to do is set aside approximately one hour to donate blood.
 This essay will explore how to donate blood, whom it benefits, and how often you can contribute to these life-saving measures.